BradleyMason1/mental-wellness-app/README.md

    npm start
    ```

+   On first run the server will automatically create `database/db.json` if it doesn't exist.
-   User accounts will be stored in `database/db.json` so they persist between
+   User accounts are stored there so they persist between restarts.
-   restarts.
    On login, the server returns a JSON Web Token that can be used with
    the protected `/profile` endpoint.

 ## 👥 Branch Assignments & Responsibilities